Longitudinal Analysis

 The activation phase

 Lasting roughly three to six years, brings rapid growth in venture numbers and external capital, the emergence of formal ecosystem support infrastructure, growing international investor interest, and government engagement with innovation as a policy priority.
 Kenya roughly from 2015 to 2020.
 Rwanda approximately from 2017 to 2022.
 Ethiopia is entering this phase now.
 The programme-rich, capability-thin dynamic typically begins here: external capital creates demand for programme infrastructure faster than endogenous capability can develop, producing an ecosystem that appears well-resourced but is structurally dependent on the continuation of external funding.
+Substantive treatment of this dynamic sits in (Stalled) Acceleration and The Political Economy of the Ecosystem.

 The maturation-under-stress phase